-(24) $$ds(t)/dt = h(\mathbf{x}(t), \mathbf{z}(t), \mathbf{s}(t)).$$
+(26) $$ds(t)/dt = h(\mathbf{x}(t), \mathbf{z}(t), \mathbf{s}(t)).$$

-This formulation of decision utility, embedded in a dynamic stochastic program, and allowing heterogeneity in preferences and perceptions, and interactions between perceptions, tastes, and experience, is an extension of the neoclassical consumer model that can accommodate phenomena such as time-inconsistent discounting, time-inconsistent perceptions, and differences between an unweighted integral of felicities and either remembered or decision utility.
-This setup risks explaining too much, but can be given content by restricting the structure of felicity, subjective time, and subjective expectations,
+This formulation of decision utility, embedded in a dynamic stochastic program, and allowing heterogeneity in preferences and perceptions, and interactions between perceptions, tastes, and experience, is an extension of the neoclassical consumer model that can accommodate phenomena such as "time-inconsistent discounting", "time-inconsistent perceptions", and differences between a direct integral of felicities and either remembered or decision utility.
+If the state $\mathbf{s}(t)$ includes time averages of $\mathbf{x}$ , and these time averages establish reference points or aspiration levels for the consumer, then the utility function can capture asymmetric hypersensitivity to gains and losses from these reference points.
+This setup risks explaining too much, including Taussig's purchases made on a whim, but it can be given content by restricting the structure of felicity, subjective time, and subjective expectations.

-VI.
-New Frontiers: A Behavioral Revaluation of the Consumer
+VII.
+New Frontiers: A Behavioral Revaluation of Consumer Decision-Making

-Neoclassical consumer theory implies that rational calculation, we benefit from choice and trade.
+Neoclassical consumer theory implies that with rational calculation, we cannot be harmed by choice and trade.
 Then people should relish choice, and welcome all the alternatives offered by markets.
 Yet, people are challenged by choice.
-In the words of a Dutch proverb, He who has choice has trouble.
-We find choice uncomfortable, and often use procrastination, rules, pre-commitment, habit, suspicion, and imitation to circumvent conscious choice.
+In the words of a Dutch proverb, "He who has choice has trouble".
+We find choice uncomfortable, and often use procrastination, rules, pre-commitment, habit, suspicion, and imitation to avoid "rational" decision-making and trade.
 The psychiatrists even have a word for it - agoraphobia, or fear of the market.
 There are two possible reasons for this behavior.
 First, while trade is calculated to advance our self-interest, the calculation may be burdensome, and the cost of mistakes substantial.
 We may simply be too lazy or timid to trade.
 Second, trade involves social interaction and the emotions that go with this.
-Choice alternatives and trades may be misrepresented in the market game, and suspicion may be justified.
-As a result, we evaluate economic activities not only cognitively, but also viscerally.
+Choice alternatives and trades may be misrepresented in the market game, and suspicions may be justified.
+As a result, we evaluate economic activities not only cognitively, but also strategically and viscerally; see Mellers (2000), Lowenstein (2003), McFadden (2006).
 This emotional aspect not only explains why economic choices can make us uncomfortable, but also why we sometimes make systematic mistakes - we do not approach economic decisions with a single mind.